Reception

 Friday - Homework sent out and to be returned the following week

-Tuesday 17th April - School photographer
+Tuesday 17th June - School photographs

 Thank you for your continued support in making this term a successful and enriching experience for our children!
 Together, we can inspire a love of learning and exploration.